goatshriek/stumpless/README.md

 document using the `xml2rfc` tool.

 ## scripts
-The `scripts` directory contains useful single-file tools useful for the development of the project, such as file formatting scripts and header inclusion checks.
+The `scripts` directory contains single-file tools useful for the development of the project, such as file formatting scripts and header inclusion checks.

 ## tools
-The `tools` directory contains files to support outside tools used by stumpless, such as cmake for the build.
+The `tools` directory contains files to support third-party tools used by stumpless, such as cmake.